karim871/cybersecurity-audit-tool/README.md

 ## ⚠️ Legal Notice

-**IMPORTANT:** This tool is for educational purposes and authorized security testing only.
+This tool is for educational purposes and authorized security testing only.

-### Legal Use Cases:
-✅ Your own systems (localhost, personal VMs)
-✅ Authorized penetration testing engagements
-✅ Security research in controlled environments
-✅ Educational labs (HackTheBox, TryHackMe)
-✅ Explicitly authorized targets (e.g., scanme.nmap.org)

-### NEVER Use On:
-❌ Systems you don't own
-❌ Networks without written permission
-❌ Production systems without authorization
-❌ Any system where scanning is prohibited

 Unauthorized scanning may be **illegal** and could result in criminal prosecution.

-## 🎓 Learning Path

-This tool is designed for cybersecurity students and professionals.
-Check out the [learning exercises](docs/exercises.md) for:

-- Week-by-week learning plans
-- Real-world scenarios
-- CTF-style challenges
-- Career development guidance
-- Certification preparation (Security+, CySA+, OSCP)

 ## 📝 What's New in v2.0
 ```python